logzinga/arch-install-scripts/README.md

 If that didn't work, remove /etc/pacman.d/gnupg (rm -R /etc/pacman.d/gnupg) and then run "pacman-key --init" then run "pacman-key --populate"

+You can also try rebooting the live environment.

 More Information: https://wiki.archlinux.org/title/Pacman/Package_signing#Upgrade_system_regularly

 # License